Murder of George Murdoch: Cold case investigations

 In 2022, the family of Murdoch and a local newspaper came together to offer a £20,000 reward for information leading to the capture of the killer.
 The case featured on Crimewatch Live on 14 March 2022, which led to new leads.
 Dozens of people came forward with new information, and Crimewatch Live released a statement saying "The George Murdoch case has clearly struck a chord".
 Murdoch's nephew pleaded for people to come forward to give the family closure, saying: "Closure to a family is like gold dust, something that you crave for, that you need.
 Even after 38 years, a family care.
 We've always cared.
 We always will".

 In September 2022, police revealed they wanted to trace a man seen in Wilson's Sports Bar in Aberdeen in 2015 wearing an Iron Maiden T-shirt, saying that they believed he may be able to help with the inquiry.
 He was described as being small, stocky in his 60s or 70s and local to Aberdeen.
 The lead detective on the case, James Callander, said: "Following last year's appeal we now have information about a man we would like to speak to as we believe he may be able to assist with our investigation into the murder of George.
-"We continue to receive information about what may have happened to George, which is very encouraging and I would like to thank the public for this.
-The public's continued assistance and support is vital in order to bring this inquiry to a conclusion and provide much needed closure to George's family."
+We continue to receive information about what may have happened to George, which is very encouraging and I would like to thank the public for this.
+The public's continued assistance and support is vital in order to bring this inquiry to a conclusion and provide much-needed closure to George's family."

+In September 2023, police revealed that they had isolated what is believed to be the DNA profile of the male killer, which has been described as the "most significant development in the case to date".
+Police appeal for anyone to come forward not just with names of those they may suspect were responsible, but also if they suspect they may be related to the offender, saying: "We're looking at sons and daughters who maybe had suspicions over the years that their father was responsible to come forward.
+We can take a simple DNA swab and we can compare that to give peace of mind to the family to say your father isn't responsible".
+The investigation team revealed that the DNA had been successfully used to eliminate most people that have come into the murder inquiry over its forty years.
+As of September 2023, there is a £50,000 reward for information on the case.